miraleung/tressa/mining-scripts/README.md

 The main script under active development is the `python-version`.
 The Readme in its directory contains more specfic information about it.

+This directory, however, does contain one still-useful utility `clone-repos.sh`.
+This is used to clone all of our sample repos found in [TressaOrg](https://github.com/TressaOrg).
+As well as the usual dependenies of `git` and `curl`, it has one unusual dependency , and that is [`jq`](https://stedolan.github.io/jq/).
+It's like `awk` but for json. `clone-repos.sh` also contains some old commented-out code that was used for adding special branches to the repositories.

-The rest of the file is about the obsolecent `haskell-version`.
+The rest of the file is about the obsolescent `haskell-version`.
 Until recently, it was the main version.

 #### Version summary: